-Related Parties - The CLF exists within the NCUA and is managed by the NCUA Board.
+Related Parties - The CLF exists within the NCUA and is owned by its member credit unions and managed by the NCUA Board, in its capacity as the CLF Board.
 The NCUA Operating Fund (OF) provides the CLF with information technology, support services, and supplies; in addition, the NCUA OF pays the CLF's employees' salaries and benefits, as well as the CLF's portion of monthly building operating costs.
 The allocation formula to calculate these expenses is based on the number of full-time employees of the respective entities and the estimated amount of time the CLF employees spend performing the CLF functions.